 Facebook

-tongue ties in children
+tongue tie in children

 When a baby is born, the tongue is typically soft and mobile.
 However, in some cases, the baby may be born with a condition known as tongue tie, or ankyloglossia.
 This condition, which restricts the movement of the tongue, can cause difficulty with a wide range of activities, including breastfeeding and speaking.
-For parents and healthcare providers, recognising and treatment of tongue ties in children can be challenging.
+For parents and healthcare providers, recognising and treatment of tongue tie in children can be challenging.
 This comprehensive treatment guide provides an overview of the condition, including the various symptoms, causes, and treatments available.
 It also offers advice on how to support children who have been diagnosed with the condition, so that their quality of life may be improved.

 Tongue-tie (ankyloglossia) is a condition present at birth that restricts the tongue’s range of motion.
 With tongue-tie, an unusually short, thick or tight band of tissue (lingual frenulum) tethers the bottom of the tongue’s tip to the floor of the mouth, so it may interfere with breastfeeding.